Baby - How to stop from biting parents?

 Some children bite when they are overwhelmed with too much closeness and want some distance.
 Others bite in an exploratory fashion, for instance while nursing or snuggling.
 Many little ones bite when they're teething or excited, just because it feels good.

 1. Recognize his feelings and give him words for them before he bites.
-If you get the sense that he might be about to bite, hold him away from you and say "You seem very MAD!” or "You are upset."
-Research has shown that simply acknowledging the feelings of pre-verbal little ones this way can not only prevent biting, it can actually end tantrums.
+If you get the sense that he might be about to bite, hold him away from you and say "You want to Bite.
+No biting!
+Are you MAD?
+Say MAD!""
+Research suggests that simply acknowledging the feelings of pre-verbal little ones this way can not only prevent biting, it can actually end tantrums.

 2. Give him a substitute.
 Sometimes he won't be mad at all, he may just be nipping out of excitement.
 Regardless of his feelings, when you sense him about to bite, always hand him a teether and say "Teethers are for biting.
 People aren't for biting.
 Show me how you bite the teether."